chuckspeters/CAR-LISTING-ANALYSIS/README.md

 •	Checking for inconsistencies.
 •	Tabulizing the dataset

-After cleaning my dataset, i Loaded it into powerbi. created a new measure to help calculate the total number of cars using the unique VIN numbers in the dataset.
-Then i showed KPIs and visualization. with the use of different visualization tools,I created a dashboard to Address the following key questions:
+After cleaning my dataset, i Loaded it into power BI. created a new measure to help calculate the total number of cars using the unique VIN numbers in the dataset.
+Then i showed KPIs and visualization. with the use of different visualization tools.

+I created a dashboard to Address the following key questions:

 •	What is the relationship between the vehicle's age (year), mileage, location (city and state), manufacturer (make), and model, and its current market price?
 Can we build a robust predictive model to estimate the price of a vehicle based on these features?